evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/06-information-architecture.md

 # Key Takeaways

-- The Information Architecture organizes the Coach Portal around professional workflows and client-centric contexts rather than isolated application modules.
+- The Nutritionist Portal organizes information around professional nutritional workflows rather than technical modules, enabling faster and more intuitive navigation.
-- Capability domains, contextual navigation and metadata provide a scalable foundation for current and future platform features.
+- A domain-driven information architecture, combined with standardized metadata and taxonomy, improves discoverability, consistency and long-term scalability.
-- AI enriches information with contextual insights while preserving a predictable and intuitive navigation experience.
+- The Client Workspace acts as the central information hub, integrating assessments, meal plans, progress, communication and the Human Digital Twin into a unified professional view.
-- The architecture supports rapid information discovery, efficient task completion and long-term platform evolution.
+- Shared information models and AI-aware search capabilities ensure seamless collaboration across the EVOXA ecosystem while preserving governance, permissions and data integrity.

 ---